-In this 5-part series we’re going to break down a few on-page optimizations that you can do that will improve not only where you show up in search but your chances of capturing the click through to your website.
-If you’ve watched our Advanced Keyword Research video you know ranking for the right keywords, as in those with a high benefit score, is important when you want to match your site with your preferred users and/or buyers.
+In this 5-part series we’re going to break down a few on-page optimizations that you can do that will improve not only where you show up in search, but also your chances of capturing click-throughs to your website.
+If you’ve watched our Advanced Keyword Research video, you know ranking for the right keywords, as in those with a high benefit score, is important when you want to match your site with your preferred users and/or buyers.
 However, just ranking for keywords isn’t enough.
-You also need to consider how to capture the click from the search engine results page (or the SERP) to your website, and then how to keep them there!
+You also need to consider how to capture the click from the search engine results page (or the SERP) to your website, and then how to keep users there!

-Here is the first of five on-page optimizations you can do that will improve your standing in Google’s eyes and the users and buyers searching for your stuff.
+Here is the first of five on-page optimizations you can make that will improve your standing in Google’s eyes and in the eyes of the users and buyers searching for your stuff.

 Let’s get to it!